ChinazoOnwukaike/Eastream/README.md

 ```
 </details>

-Users will also need to set up their Firebase Firestore to have a `Titles` collection prepopulated from the [TMDB Database API](https://www.themoviedb.org/documentation/api?language=en-US)
+Users will also need to set up their Firebase Firestore to have a `Titles` collection prepopulated from the [TMDB Database API](https://www.themoviedb.org/documentation/api?language=en-US).
-The second collection is for users and will be generated dynamically by the code
+The second collection is for users and will be generated dynamically by the code.

 <details>
-<summary>Collection Structure</summary>
+<summary>Titles Collection Structure</summary>

 ```
 TMDBId : number